Lifesaver1414/Lifelesson/README.md

 <img src="http://pre12.deviantart.net/1984/th/pre/f/2016/278/3/c/gandalf_vs_balrog_by_danpilla-dajzr14.jpg" alt="text">

-### Dont mess with giant man-ox-lizard-whip monster
+### Dont mess with giant-man-ox-lizard-whip monster

 <body> So they called this guy Balrog.
 I'm with my mates when this guy jumps us.
 Me, being the one always starting fights, I told my hommies to go on.
 I can take him.
 After some argueing they went.
 I couldnt take him.
 I froze to death.
 So did he.
 The guy's made of fire yet lives in a mountain surrounded by snow.
 I wasn't the only one who didn't think things through.